 The University communicates with students primarily through the student portal and student email accounts.
+Students are expected to check their email and the portal regularly.
 In certain circumstances the University will also send a copy of the communication to the postal address on the student's record.
 The University will also communicate by letter to the student's postal address where the student does not have access to electronic communication.
 For this reason students are responsible for ensuring the contact information on their student record is up to date at all times.